Non-local emergent hydrodynamics in a long-range quantum spin system

 \textbf{Conclusions.--} In this paper, we have shown that spin transport at high temperatures in long-range interacting XY-chains is well described by L\'evy flights for long-range interaction exponents $0.5<\alpha\leq1.5$, effectively realizing a random walk with infinite variance of step sizes.
 In particular, we have shown that the scaling function of the unequal time spin correlation function covers the stable symmetric distributions, in accordance with the generalized central limit theorem.
 While the system relaxes instantly for $\alpha<0.5$, standard diffusion was recovered for $\alpha>1.5$, with heavy tails from finite time corrections surviving until extremely long times.
 We demonstrated the non-trivial dependence of the generalized diffusion coefficient $D_\alpha$ on $\alpha$, and found that it is captured by classical L\'evy flights, with the quantum many body time scale being approximately independent of $\alpha$.
 While we only studied one-dimensional systems, we expect this phenomenon to generalize straightforwardly to $d>1$ dimensions.
 Assuming the effective classical L\'evy flight picture persists, superdiffusive behaviour would be found for $d/2<\alpha<1+d/2$ with the exponent of the hydrodynamic tails given by $d/(2\alpha-d)$~\cite{supplement}.
+Furthermore, we indicated that L\'evy flights also imply a non-linear response of the spin current to magnetic field gradients.

 The long-range transport process found here can be experimentally studied in current trapped ion experiments~\cite{PhysRevLett.92.207901}, which can reach the required time scales~\cite{brydges_probing_2018, zhang_observation_2017, PhysRevX.8.021012,PhysRevLett.122.050501}.
 The effective infinite temperature states can also be realized by sampling over random product states which are then evolved in time.